SeunguLyu/NeatoFollowingNeato/README.md

 1. Real-time adjustment to the tracking pixel
 2. Use HSV instead of RGB
-3. Smarter way to achieve proportional speed ()
+3. Smarter way to achieve proportional speed
 4. Control multiple neatos from one computer
+5. Syncing up the speed of the different robots (e.g. using the odometry of each robot)

 ## Lessons